Thang Nguyen 555

 Then at my first dance when it’s my turn to be up on stage for “Love me with all your heart”, a slow song I was about to dedicate to my date, only to see her dance with her x-boyfriend.
 Only headache and headache.
 To self-assure and to finish out the song, I assumed she’d done it out of politeness.

 Run Be run.
-There is nothing for you here, not even a date at a dance of which you yourselves were organizing committee chair and slow-song soloist (after Black Sabbath’s Paranoid).
+There is nothing for you here, not even a date at a dance of which you yourselves were organizing committee chair (even a slow-song soloist singer after band’s Black Sabbath’s Paranoid number).

-There wasn’t a supper on time, a school picnic cookout without sand in dessert, like a character in Hanoi Hilton.
+There wasn’t a supper on time, a school picnic without sand in dessert, like a character in Hanoi Hilton.
 Fun? yes.
 But plenty of grief.
 Broken bike broken arm.
 Broken home and disappearing country, the like of East Germany.
-Run Be run.
+Tail-end of large family got chopped off, wiggling strong up North, our roots.

 Then come back a man.
 Let Theme from Cinema Paradiso fade in to evoke a sense of nostalgia.
 No now-blind mentor (Cinema Paradiso), nor your mentally challenged neighbor (House of D) nor your alley bully (dead from OD).

-The old tomb at my outdoor Cinema Purgatory, unlike drive–in theatre in California, often filled with parked cars and kids making out – all bulldozed.
+The old tomb at my outdoor Cinema Purgatory once pack-tied with unsupervised kids, unlike drive–in theatres in California, which filled with parked cars and kids making out – all bulldozed.

 The past, once seemed insurmountable, now shrinks and contracts.
 Its fear obviously overinflated.
-Of course you survive, by trial and error, on course for collapse or compromise.
-Wrecking ball and course correction like “Rabbit at rest”, final installment of Updike’s trilogy.
+A sense of an ending (childhood).
+Of course you survive, by trial and error.
+Wrecking balls and wrecked cars.

-Your story is contained in and a subset of humanity story at large.
+Your story is contained in and a subset of humanity own: born, run, buried.
 So personal, yet so universal.
-See, you live in a world that is not set up or prepared for perfection.
+You live in a world that is not set up for perfection.
 That’s why they are constantly busy quantifying and measuring at scale e.g. marginal cost and median income.
-You of course knew that all along.
+You of course knew that all along the lightness of being and buying (wet market used to put grams of raw meat on scale).

 Don’t look back, or else, like Lot’s wife (of Sodom), you may turn salt pillar.